 Company numbers are identifiers issued by corporate registers to give certainty and clarity to legal entity information.
 When they are well-designed they are unique, persistent and unambiguous.
 The reason they are so important is that companies change their names relatively frequently, and legal names are even reused, meaning that such identifiers are the only way of categorically identifying legal entities.

 This is the third in a series of data-focused blog posts explaining what goes on behind the scenes when we bring a new jurisdiction into OpenCorporates.

-We’re constantly carrying out work that helps improve & enhance our company data.
-Some of our recent small changes don’t warrant a full blog post, so here's a list of some newsworthy updates that we’ve made recently.
+We’re constantly carrying out work that helps improve & enhance the quality and depth of our company data.
+Some of our recent small changes don’t warrant a full blog post, so here are some newsworthy updates that we’ve made recently.

 Last week, it emerged the board of directors of Patisserie Holdings PLC (the parent company behind Patisserie Valerie) had become aware that it’s principal subsidiary Stonebeach Limited is subject to a Petition to Wind Up from HMRC, to the value of £1.14m.